G-Core/product-documentation/documentation/cloud/inference-at-the-edge.md

    --1--Key benefits: "key-benefits"
    --1--Supported features: "supported-features"
 pageTitle: About Inference at the Edge | Gcore
-pageDescription: Explore our Inference at the Edge infrastructure.
-Deploy custom AI models or select AI models from our model catalog.
+pageDescription: Explore Gcore Inference at the Edge infrastructure.
+Deploy custom AI models or select from our model catalog.
 ---
 # About Inference at the Edge